djkormo/mlnet-tutorial/docs/using-models/README.md

 1. First, it creates the ML.NET context.
 2. Next, it loads the model from disk.
-3. Finally, it creates a new prediction engine for the model
+3. Finally, it creates a new prediction engine for the model.

 Once we've got the logic to load the model, we can move on to the final step:
 Writing the method to make a prediction.